Last Saturday I held a kimono-wearing event in Hino city, known as “a hometown of the Shinsengumi, the last samurai corps.

 The Hino City Historical Museum (Shinsengumi Heritage Museum)

 In this museum, you can not only learn about the city but also try Shinsengumi uniforms (both Edo style and Meiji style) with a sword!
 They have three replica swords: Toshizo Hijikata’s, Hajime Saito’s and Soji Okita’s.

 Some left here and others continued our tour to Hino-juku Honjin.

 Juku means a posting station, and a honjin, meaning “headquarter”, was an officially designated inn used as a lodging when a feudal lord (大名, daimyo) and government officials traveled between his country and Edo (Tokyo).

 We enjoyed a nice atmosphere of an old traditional Japanese mansion and interesting stories an official guide told us.

-Hino has so many interesting places to visit, so half a day is too short to enjoy them all!
+Hino has many interesting places to visit, so half a day is too short to enjoy them all!
 I’ll organize similar events in this area again.

 To learn more about the Shinsengumi and Hino city, read this article.

-Obugyo-sama is a local history researcher and director of events and festivals related to Japanese history.
+Obugyo-sama, the head of the group called Mushadokoro, is a local history researcher and director of events and festivals related to Japanese history.